Wireless

 Acceptable Use Policy - Definition of what a user can and cannot do when using IT resources.

-AlamoGuest Wireless Access - Guest wireless Access allow students and visitors to connect to the Internet at San Antonio College main campus.
+AlamoGuest Wireless Access - Guest wireless Access allows students and visitors to connect to the Internet at San Antonio College's main campus.

 Bandwidth - The maximum amount of information that can be transferred over a network in a given amount of time.